gorda/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

     $ sudo systemctl start istio
     {{< /text >}}

-## Send requests from VM workloads to Kubernetes services
+## Send requests from VM workloads to Kubernetes services{#send-requests-from-VM-workloads-to-Kubernetes-services}

 After setup, the machine can access services running in the Kubernetes cluster or on other VMs.